 As with any fruiting plant, zucchini can benefit from additional feedings.
 How much and when to apply zucchini plant fertilizer will depend on how well the soil was prepared prior to sowing or transplanting.
 For optimal production, zucchini should be started in rich, well-draining soil in an area of full sun.
-Summer squash are heavy feeders, but if you are lucky enough to have nutrient rich soil, you may not need any additional feeding of zucchini plants.
+Summer squashes are heavy feeders, but if you are lucky enough to have nutrient rich soil, you may not need any additional feeding of zucchini plants.

 Zucchini Fertilizer Requirements

 An ideal zucchini plant fertilizer will certainly contain nitrogen.
 An all-purpose food like 10-10-10 is generally sufficient for zucchini plant needs.
 They contain plenty of nitrogen to facilitate healthy growth as well as necessary potassium and phosphorus to boost fruit production.

 You may use a water soluble or granule fertilizer.
 If using a water-soluble fertilizer, dilute it with water according to the manufacturer’s instructions.
 For granular fertilizers, scatter the granules around the plants at the rate of 1 ½ pounds per 100 square feet (1 kq. per 9.29 sq. m.).
 Don’t let the granules touch the plants, as it may burn them.
 Water the granules in well.